It's the last of the course! Today we are covering some miscellaneous tips and my favorite blogging tools to save you time!

 I mentioned using Pretty Links with Instagram but I used them for a lot more too.
 I use them for pretty much all my affiliate link (except for Amazon since it's against their TOS) It makes the links look a lot less scary.
 Think about it which one for a deal on diapers do you want to click?
 This one:

 Or one a bit less scary that looks like this: https://www.thefrugalnavywife.com/DiaperDeal

 I mentioned that I use Tailwind to help manage my Pinterest account.
 I love their analytics and their scheduling.
 They also have a tribe feature to connect with other pinners!

 Manage Flitter is for Twitter.
 I use it to help find people to follow, weed out the spammer and help unfollow those that don't follow me back.
 The main reason for Manage Flitter is to help grow my Twitter account.

 Active Campaign is I have my email list.
-This is the 3rd email service provider I have used and they have the best customer service, the price is fair and they have so many options to help send your emails, set up automations, and even sell product!
+This is the 3rd email service provider I have used and they have the best customer service, the price is fair and they have so many options to help send your emails, set up automation, and even sell products!